lars-sh/parent/README.md

 ##### @UtilityClass
 As Java does not have a real namespace system, all methods need to be part of a class.
 This leads to helper classes containing only static methods while the *class* shouldn't be instantiated at any time.

 Warning: This annotations forces all methods inside its class to be static.
 In theory that's absolutely fine, in practice that might bring you into trouble.
 So remember to make your methods static yourself!

-##### @Builder, @Log
+##### @Log
 I did not play around with these, though they seem to simplify two quite common cases.

 #### The bad parts